rhidium/template/README.md

 ### Setup Instructions

 - Download the [latest release](<https://github.com/rhidium/template/releases`>) or `git clone git@github.com:rhidium/template.git` the repo
-- Run `npm run setup:linux` or `npm run setup:windows` in the newly created folder
+- Run `pnpm setup:linux` or `pnpm setup:windows` in the newly created folder
 - Edit the newly created `config.json` file and provide your configuration
-  - Alternatively, use `npm run setup:config` if you prefer a web-based editor
+  - Alternatively, use `pnpm setup:config` if you prefer a web-based editor
   - Hit `ctrl+c` to stop the application once you've clicked "Save"
-- Start the application: `npm run start`
+- Start the application: `pnpm start`

 ## Scripts